 Signing up to pay your rates by direct debit

 Direct debits mean you can pay your rates the secure and easy way.
+A direct debit arrangement also means that you can spread the cost across the whole of the rating year until June 2023, rather than needing to pay in full by 20 October.
 Simply follow the three easy steps to set up a direct debit.

 Set up a direct debit